 If you can bypass all the legal paranoia, growing marijuana is a very rewarding and often pleasant experience.
 It grows fast and responds quickly to different environmental changes.
 Over a single season you’ll experience the entire life of a living organism that has existed symbiotically with humankind so long that some scientists suggest that wild marijuana doesn’t even exist.

 You can find feral marijuana (hemp) in the Himalayas and across the Caucasus as well as in the Midwestern United States.
 Despite its inherently weedy nature that can allow it to grow without human intervention, its progenitors intersected with our species causing permanent changes in its evolution.
 The symbiotic relationship has had a profound effect on both species.

 With human intervention, cannabis spread from its native home in the Himalayan valleys to every continent on the Earth.
 In return, cannabis has provided humans with shelter, clothing, food, medicine, and a distinctly altered consciousness.

 No longer content to grow the plant outdoors, humans in the past half-century have overseen the advent of indoor varieties bred to thrive under artificial lighting.
 Today, in the California dispensaries, indoor-grown marijuana is considered more valuable (and, thus, more costly) because of its higher quality and the overall consistency of indoor buds.

 If you want start growing, download my free grow guide and order some marijuana seeds at this link here.
-We ship seeds to the US, Australia and many other countries.
+We ship seeds all over the USA.
 For any growing related question please visit the marijuana support page.